pm-lab-polito/pml-cpm-2021/Capstone/2-2-Tender-IB.md

 ### 2.5.2 Project Plan

-The Bid proposal shall be supported by documents and calculations developped in compliance with ISO21502, available through Owner, if needed.
+The Bid proposal shall be supported by documents and calculations developped in compliance with ISO21500:2012, available through Owner, if needed.

-Group of processes under ISO21502, the following paragraphs shall be
+The result of processes under the heading 4.2.3, Initiating and Planning process groups, shall be documented as prescribed.
-documented:

-6.5.2 Project team mobilization
-6.5.3 Project governance and management approach
-6.5.5 Initial project planning
-7.2.2 Developing the plan
-7.4.2 Defining the scope
-7.5.2 Planning the project organization
-7.5.6 Planning [, managing and controlling] physical and material resources 7.6.2 Estimating activity durations
-7.6.3 Developing the schedule
-7.7.2 Estimating cost
-7.7.3 Developing the budget
-7.8.2 Identifying risk
-7.8.3 Assessing  risk
+See Table 1 — Project management processes cross-referenced to process and subject groups for details

 Specifically for

-* 7.6.3 Bidders will utilize MS Project using data in RFP\_PD.
+* 4.3.23 Develop schedule: Bidders will utilize MS Project using data in Tender\_PD.
 A milestone plan is required.
-* 7.7.3 Bidders shall include financial costs as calculated according to a project cashflow
+* 4.3.26 Develop budget: Bidders shall include financial costs as calculated according to a project cashflow

 ### 2.5.3 Price Calculations